Formula Operator

 1. Drag and drop a Dropdown Component Icon Dropdown component onto the canvas, placing it between your Text Field components.

-3. In the Label Text Label Text conveys what the input component is and what information it displays.
-Enter the purpose of the corresponding component or field. field, enter How many months of coverage do you need?.
+3. In the Label Text field, enter How many months of coverage do you need?.

 4. In the Values table, enter the following: